rouleta/A-Band-Aid-for-KWin/README.md

 wmCommand5=
 wmCommand6=

-It should be used to replace the text found in ``kwin_saved by user_'' so that the two kwin_* files becomes identical... leading to get the same screen organisation of virtual desktops.
+It should be used to replace the text in ``kwin_saved by user_'' so that the two kwin_* files becomes identical... leading to get the same screen organisation of virtual desktops.

 Now two new konsole files should be designed by using the above konsoles_*.
 Their names could be (for exple)

-konsole_1020b17a1a5175000170972253100000014850009_1709723475_359341
-konsole_1020b17a1a5175000170972253100000014850009_1709737722_999028
+konsole_1020b17a1a5175000170972253100000014850009_1709723475
+_359341
+konsole_1020b17a1a5175000170972253100000014850009_1709737722
+_999028

 whose contents is taken from konsoles_* family.
 The first file is based on the contents of odd konsoles files, the other one the even konsoles files.
 But here again, some little changes are needed.

 Note that the same process should be used to write the two above files to get for the first one the following structure: